Have a troublemaker on the team or a slacker serving customers?

 How about an employee who sneaks on social media in company time, or a staff member who's perpetually late?

 Unless you're extremely lucky, you've probably had to manage at least one problem employee.

 You might also have had to fire an employee.

-Firing an employee is difficult - but in many cases, necessary.
+Firing an employee is difficult, but in many cases it's necessary.

 There are, however, many situations where you want to fire an employee but you're not certain if you're within the bounds of the law.

 These edge cases can be extremely costly if you misjudge the situation.
 The average employment tribunal award for unfair dismissal is over £12,000.

 Today on the RotaCloud blog, we take a look at how UK law applies to the various situations in which you might consider firing an employee.